TcOpenGroup/TcToolz/TcOpen.VisualStudio.Tools2022/README.md

 ### Introduction

-TcOpen Visual Studio Tools is a Visual Studio extention for the easy access of TcTools features from within VS. TcOpen Visual Studio Tools is an open source project written in C# under the [MIT](https://tldrlegal.com/license/mit-license) license.
+TcOpen Visual Studio Tools is a Visual Studio extension for the easy access of TcTools features from within VS. TcOpen Visual Studio Tools is an open source project written in C# under the [MIT](https://tldrlegal.com/license/mit-license) license.